jtracker-io/jtracker/README.md

   * Even possible to compose a workflow by putting together tools/workflows written in different workflow languages.
 * Decouple job/task scheduling and execution.
-  * Server is completely compute environment agnostic.
+  * The server for job/task orchestration is completely compute environment agnostic.
-  * Computation and data access can take place via workflow executors at various cloud platforms or HPC clusters.
+  * Computation and data access are performed by workflow executors at various cloud platforms or HPC clusters.
   * Users take control on where to execute workflow jobs.
   * Server does not need to access potentially sensitive data/credentials used in workflow steps.
 * Support full provenance and reproducibility.
-  * Recording provenance out of box, no action needed from users.
+  * Record provenance out of box, no action needed from users.
   * Detailed provenance allows full reproducibility of any data product.
   * Every entity is assigned with an immutable UUID can be used in scientific publication as permanent reference.